-The Open Championship — the official name of the British Open — returns after a one-year COVID-19 hiatus for its 149th edition.
-“Golf’s original major” makes its way to Royal St George’s this summer and will be the fourth and final major of the 2021 golf season.
+The Open Championship — the official name of the British Open — returns for its milestone 150th edition.
+“Golf’s original major” heads back to the Old Course at St. Andrews for the 30th time in the tournament's history.

 Time and place

 - Date: July 14-17

 - Course: Old Course at St Andrews, Scotland.

 Covers will have pre-tournament British Open picks and predictions, showing our best bets before the first round at St. Andrews.
 We’ll follow that up with round-by-round picks and predictions for each day of The Open Championship.

 British Open odds

 As with other early-season golf futures, the world's No. 1-ranked golfer, Jon Rahm, sits atop the odds board at +1,200 to win the British Open, with familiar faces trailing him, including the 2021 winner, Collin Morikawa.

 The British Open field features 156 golfers made up of the top 50 from the Official World Golf Ranking, previous Open champions, winners of select tournaments from around the world, qualifiers, and more.

 Choosing who to bet on from a field that size is not an easy thing to do.
 In the week leading up to the tournament, we’ll break down the golfers that have a chance to contend into a digestible format so you can make smarter Open Championship bets.